NextronSystems/thor-manual/usage/special-scan-modes.rst

 The drop zone mode allows you to define a folder on your local hard drive that is monitored for changes.
 If a new file is created in that folder, THOR scans this file and writes a log message if suspicious indicators have been found.
-The optional parameter ``--dropdelete`` can be used to remove the dropped file once it has been scanned.
+The optional parameter ``--dropzone-purge`` can be used to remove the dropped file once it has been scanned.
 Example:

 .. code-block:: doscon

-   C:\thor>thor64.exe --dropzone –p C:\dropzone
+   C:\thor>thor64.exe --dropzone C:\dropzone

 .. warning::

     If another process writes a file to the drop zone, this is prone to a race condition: THOR might read the file when no or not all data has been written yet.
+THOR tries to detect these cases, but especially slow writes (e.g. via network) have been known to cause issues.

     For consistent scan results, move files from another folder to the dropzone.